-While operational management needs to assume accountability for an activity’s oversight, who actually conducts the monitoring can vary, largely based on the activity’s sensitivity and staff’s requisite competence.
+While operational management needs to assume accountability for an activity’s oversight, who actually conducts the monitoring can vary, largely based on the activity’s sensitivity and the staff’s requisite competence.
 For instance, management may delegate monitoring to staff not directly involved in an activity, who then report results back to the manager.
 This is more likely to occur for routine transactions with lesser risk and where staff can be appropriately trained.
 In the most sensitive situations, management will want to reserve monitoring for itself.

 Metrics are an important part of any business process and critical to monitoring.
 The monitor must be able to determine whether an activity meets, comes close to or fails to meet its goals, and the responsible staff should be able to do the same.
 If an activity fails, the monitor needs to know the extent of the failure and, if possible, the reason why.

-Monitoring helps management to affect changes when an activity does not meet or is at risk of not meeting its intended results.
+Monitoring helps management to affect changes when an activity does not meet, or is at risk of not meeting, its intended results.
 This step is pivotal in process management.
 Unaddressed failures or other deficiencies not only weaken a process, they also can create unexpected liability if regulators or others determine that the company did not take reasonable measures to achieve compliance.

 This means that the outcome of monitoring must be more than identifying actual or potential non-compliance; it must lead to management taking actions that correct the non-compliance risks.
 Knowing that it will report results of monitoring its activity also encourages a company to both monitor and make appropriate changes.